-A graduate from the MPH in Urban Health program has both the technical expertise to address specific urban health issues as well as the strategic and cultural competency needed to interact effectively with and be an advocate for diverse urban populations.
+A graduate from the MPH in Public Health program has both the technical expertise to address specific urban health issues as well as the strategic and cultural competency needed to interact effectively with and be an advocate for diverse urban populations.
 Completing your public health training at Northeastern University affords the opportunity to learn from and work with urban public health professionals striving to improve the health of individuals, families, and communities in the Greater Boston area and beyond.
 Graduates with an MPH degree are employed in number of varied professional settings including: federal, state, and local health agencies; universities and colleges; hospitals; ambulatory medical centers; nonprofit organizations; community-based agencies; insurance and pharmaceutical industries; health maintenance organizations; and private foundations.

 - Application fee

 - TOEFL or IELTS for applicants who do not hold a degree from a U.S. institution and whose native language is not English

 A grade of B– or higher is required in each required course.

 Students may take either PHTH 5540 (Health Education and Program Planning) or PPUA 6509 (Techniques of Program Evaluation).

 Complete 9 semester hours from the following.
 In consultation with your faculty advisor, you may complete electives from another discipline: